ashusharmatech/todo-quarkus-angular/README.md

 Backend application runs on localhost:8080

-Fronend will call the REST Api exposed by the Backend to create, update, delete and get the Todos.
+The frontend will call the REST API exposed by the Backend to create, update, delete, and get the Todos.